MigP/PortFollow/README.md

 * Required input fields display a default system error message that is in English even when the user's selected language is a different language.

 # 7. Remarks
+___The database.php file (on the "includes" folder) does not contain database details for obvious reasons.
+For the site to be functional this needs to be added.___

 # 8. Version
 1.0